HST 202 Module #14

 QUESTIONS

-- How did the 2008 financial crisis impact the US economy and society as a whole, and what measures did the government take to respond to the crisis?
+- How did the 2008 financial crisis affect ordinary Americans, and what measures were taken to address the economic downturn?

 #14: Expertise Is Not Real